ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 ## Section2.
 Dive into more details of "new Key()", a private key, a public key.

-You probably wonder when you see a "new Key()" from above code, saying "Is it just a key object rather than specifying it as a private key?
+You're probably doubtful when you see a "Key privateKey = new Key()" from above code, saying "Should the variable name be named by keyObject rather than a privateKey?

 Yes, it is a key object.
 If you print a privateKey variable by:
 ```cs